-Living as an expat in Afghanistan
+Living in Afghanistan as an expat

 Safety and security are the main concerns for expats contemplating a move to Afghanistan.
 That said, some expats will appreciate Afghanistan's multiculturalism, rugged pastoral beauty as well as the tenacity of the Afghan people.

-Due to the ongoing conflict, many governments advise their citizens to avoid travel to certain areas of the country, if not all of Afghanistan.
+Due to the ongoing conflict, many governments advise their citizens to avoid travelling to certain areas of the country, if not all of Afghanistan.
 An expat assignment to Afghanistan should therefore be considered very carefully.
 Whether the benefits outweigh the risks is for each expat to decide for themselves.

 Capital city: Kabul

 Neighbouring countries: Afghanistan shares borders with Turkmenistan, Uzbekistan and Tajikistan to the north, China to the northeast, Pakistan to the east and south and Iran to the west.

 Geography: Afghanistan is a mountainous and landlocked country with plains to the north and southwest.
 The Hindu Kush stretches from central Afghanistan towards Pakistan, forming the central highland region.